catkin/catkin_tools/docs/index.rst

     Like the "devel space", the "install space" includes ``setup.*`` and related files at the top of the file hierarchy.
     This is not suitable for some packaging systems, so this can be disabled by passing the ``-DCATKIN_BUILD_BINARY_PACKAGE="1"`` option to ``cmake`` using the ``--cmake-args`` option for this verb.
+    Though this will suppress the installation of the setup files, you will loose the functionality provided by them, namely extending the environment and executing environment hooks.

-Though there are conventions for the layout and location of the workspace's various "spaces", all of them can be changed using options to this verb.
+Though there are conventions for the layout and location of the workspace's various "spaces", all of the locations can be changed using options to this verb.

 Understanding the build process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^